Women Football

 Read more

-Nepal have been drawn alongside China, Myanmar and Chinese Taipei in Group B of the qualifiers.
+Nepal has been drawn alongside Laos, Sri Lanka, and Uzbekistan in Group F of the Qualifiers.

 Read more